TedTed/wordpl/README.md

     +∞ (`float('inf')`).

 > [!NOTE]
-> When a guess has repeated letter, the behavior of this version of the game is
+> When a guess has repeated letters, the behavior of this version of the game is
 > slightly different from the original Wordle, and from Oblivious' version.
 The
 > discrepancy is described in [this issue][issue].